Wenjia1215/AWS_StaleWindowResearch/README.md

 </ul>

 <h4>step 8.1</h4>
-To measure how long STS tokens remain valid after you revoke them,
+To measure how long STS tokens remain valid after revoke them,

 run this script in the terminal:
 <code>while true; do